oracle-livelabs/spatial-graph/graph/graph-server-client/deploy-oci-marketplace-image/query-and-analyze-graphs/query-and-analyze-graphs.md

 ### Objectives

-- Learn how to query and analyze the graph
+- Learn how to analyze a graph using pattern-matching queries, and graph algorithms.

 ### Prerequisites

 - The Python client up and running

-## Task 1: Get the Graph on Memory
+## Task 1: Access the graph

-Assuming that the **customer_360** graph is already loaded onto the memory in the previous Lab, the graph can be attached with this command.
-If the graph is published, you can also access the graph from the new sessions.
+Assuming that the **`customer_360`** graph was already loaded into memory in the previous lab.
+If you have published the graph, you can also access the graph from others sessions, too.

 ```python
 <copy>